 - SIT Study Abroad Gear

-The program is based in Antananarivo, commonly referred to as "Tana," where students live for much of the semester.
-Tana has a distinct character and, as the country’s capital, is at the center of Madagascar’s cultural, economic, and political life.
-The city reflects a fascinating mix of 19th-century Malagasy and more recent European influences, evident in its layout, architecture, economy, attitudes, and atmosphere.
+The program is based in Antananarivo, commonly referred to as "Tana", where students live for much of the semester.
+Tana is a beautiful city built on hills, with distinct neighborhoods, bustling open-air markets, intriguing paths and endless staircases that wind their way among the hills.
+The city reflects a fascinating mix of 19th century Malagasy and more recent European influences, evident in its layout, architecture, economy, attitude, and atmosphere.

-Improve your French language skills in a new context.
+Improving French language skills in a new context

-Note: It is assumed that students enter the program with at least a low intermediate level in French; basic instruction at the novice level is not part of the curriculum.
+Note: As it is assumed that students enter the program with at least a low intermediate level in French, basic instruction at the novice level is not part of the curriculum.

 Independent Study Project

-In the final month of the program, students complete an Independent Study Project (ISP), a field-based academic study of a topic related to Malagasy culture, society, and economic development.
+In the final month of the Madagascar: National Identity and Social Change program students complete an Independent Study Project (ISP), a field-based academic study of a topic related to Malagasy culture and society.
 Each student selects an ISP advisor from among the outstanding array of researchers and professionals affiliated with the program.
 The ISP is conducted in an approved region of Madagascar appropriate to the student's project.